tarekio/synthtiger/README.md

 ## Modified SynthTIGER for docTR

 This fork is intended to be used for generating synthetic text images for detection and recognition tasks, mainly to use with [docTR](https://github.com/mindee/doctr).

+The current templates are designed to generate synthetic text images for document tasks rather than other STR tasks.

 List of changes compared to the original repository:

 - Updated the original code for compatibility with Python 3.10 and fixed `numpy` and `pillow` versions to prevent dependency conflicts.
 - Implemented a new Corpus class to sample words deterministically from the prepared corpus file.
-- Developed a new Fit class to enable the generation of multi-line text images with associated polygon coordinates.
+- Developed a new Layout class to enable the generation of multi-line text images with associated polygon coordinates.
-- Utilised NumPy broadcasting to evaluate text visibility, significantly accelerating the generation process.
+- Refactoring visibility check to speed up the generation process.
 - Removed specific blend modes that resulted in illegible or invisible rendered text.
 - New templates and configuration files to produce synthetic images tailored for docTR model training.
 - Integrated tools for cleaning Arabic corpus files and converting output data into the requisite docTR format.